VlachosGroup/petBOA/README.md

 Getting Started
 ---------------

-1. It will be a good idea to install all the dependencies in a virtual python enviroment such as [virtualenv](https://virtualenv.pypa.io/en/latest/) or [conda env](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to make sure you don't corrupt system python.
+1. It is strongly recommended to install petBOA and all the dependencies in a *new* virtual python enviroment such as [virtualenv](https://virtualenv.pypa.io/en/latest/) or [conda env](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to make sure all the dependency version requirements can be met and existing work is not disrupted.
 2. For instance if you are doing this using conda env these steps should give you the required configuration.
 ```
 conda create --name petboa python==3.9